 - Women who have undergone gynaecalogical surgery such as hysterectomy

 Research has shown that incontinence symptoms are actually avoidable by retraining pelvic floor muscles.
-At the Physiotherapy, Pilates & Health Centre we teach you how to use your pelvic floor muscles using the real-time ultrasound machine and specific pelvic floor exercise programs.
+At ZEST Physio Pilates Health we teach you how to use your pelvic floor muscles using the real-time ultrasound machine and specific pelvic floor exercise programs.
 We also provide you with education and guidance to specialists if your problem needs further investigation.
 Sometimes bladder and bowel problems are not the result of pelvic floor problems.
 If there is another issue early detection is important.
 Our physiotherapists can refer you towards the right pelvic floor rehabilitation specialist for your condition.

 Assessment of Pelvic Floor

 Our Physios can assess your pelvic floor non-invasively via real-time ultrasound.